MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/aad-group-team.md

 ## Assign a security role to an AAD group team

-An administrator can assign a security role to an AAD group team after the AAD group team is created.
+An administrator can assign a security role to an AAD group team after the AAD group is created in AAD.
+The AAD group team is created into Dataverse automatically if it doesn’t exist in Dataverse.

 **Request**